wtuemura/mamedoc/source/debugger/general.rst

 **statesave** <*nome_do_arquivo*>

-Grava um estado da máquina do momento atual no tempo do emulador.
+Grava um estado do sistema do momento atual no tempo do emulador.
 O arquivo do estado é gravado no diretório de gravação do estado (consulte a opção :ref:`state_directory <mame-commandline-statedirectory>`), a extensão ``.sta`` é adicionada automaticamente ao nome do arquivo.
 Pode